michami/MBR/README.md

 ## Inventory

 Ember uses a "**quantum inventory**".
-It is assumed your PC is more knowledgeable on what they should bring on a trip than you are.
+You can assume your PC is more knowledgeable on what they should bring on a trip than you are.
 Because of that, the player doesn't know what the PC has until it is needed.
-When an item is needed, you either assume the PC has the item, or roll to see if the PC had the foresight to bring the item.
+When an item is needed, you can either assume the PC has the item, or roll to see if the PC had the foresight to bring the item.

 For example, you can assume your PC has rope, so you don't need to roll for it.
 They probably brought extra climbing equipment, so you might roll with **+7**.
 They probably didn't bring pitons and a hammer, but it's possible, so you might roll with a **+4**.